 Blaze delivers its performance wins by shifting work from runtime to compile time.
 It offers three optimization strategies:

-The Function Compiler is the newest addition to Blaze; however, folding is what started it all.
-It borrows a classic compiler design technique called constant folding (one which I'm sure we are all very familiar with right!?).
+Even though the Function Compiler is the default, it's actually the newest addition to Blaze; compile-time folding is what started it all.
+It borrows a classic compiler design technique called constant folding, which we'll cover a bit more below!

 To understand how these optimizations work under the hood, we'll build two basic clones from scratch: Smol Blaze will highlight compile time folding.
-Then we will take it up a notch and put together Lil Blaze which adds the full pipeline—including the Function Compiler (Blaze's default strategy)—to show how Blaze is structured.
+Next, we'll take things a step further and build Lil Blaze, adding the full pipeline—including the Function Compiler (Blaze's default strategy)—to illustrate how Blaze is structured.

-Now, we just threw a bunch of big abstract words around, so let's explain what constant folding actually does, in simple terms.
+Now, we just threw out a bunch of big abstract words, so let's talk about what constant folding actually does.

-In compiler optimization land (aka the thing we are likely all super familiar with, right!?), constant folding reduces expressions like 3 + 5 to 8 during compilation, saving the CPU from calculating it at runtime.
+In compiler optimization, constant folding reduces expressions like 3 + 5 to 8 during compilation, avoiding the need to compute them at runtime and saving the CPU.

 // Source